hzchirs/tappay-ruby/README.md

 **Settings**

-You need to setup mode which affects requests sent to sandbox or production server.
+You need to setup mode which affects the requests sent to sandbox or production server.
-The partner_key and merchant_id are optional, they could also be specified in request params.
+The partner_key is optional, they could also be specified in request params.

 ```ruby
 TapPay.setup do |config|